Anju-AI-2026/Python-OOP/08_property_methods/README.md

 ## Overview

 This folder contains programs that demonstrate **properties in Python OOP** using the `@property` decorator.
-Properties provide a clean and controlled way to access, update, validate, and compute object attributes.
+Properties provide a clean and controlled way to access, update, validate, compute, and protect object attributes.

 ## Programs